dak-ia/NumToWord.js/README.md

 - Beyond the "無量大数" (10^68), if applicable
 - Beyond "萬" (10,000), if applicable
 - Support for both short scale and long scale number naming systems
-- Support for converting numbers to SI prefixes (symbols)
 - Support for converting numbers back to their original form

 ## Version